Tesla Replaces CFO as Kirkhorn Ends 13 Years at the EV Maker

 Read More: Musk’s Finance Chief Quietly Tallies Profit Surge at Tesla

+Musk thanked Kirkhorn in a tweet and acknowledged that his tenure wasn’t an easy one.
+He didn’t give any hints about what might be next for the outgoing executive.

+Kirkhorn joined Tesla in 2010 as a senior financial analyst and was promoted five times, most recently to CFO in early 2019 at the age of 34.
+Before he took over, Tesla had a long history of losses and occasionally burned more than $1 billion of cash per quarter.
+The company has been consistently profitable since then and repaid about $10 billion of debt in the last three years, helping it secure investment-grade ratings.
+It also joined the S&P 500 Index in December 2020.

-Kirkhorn, a graduate of the University of Pennsylvania, joined Tesla in March 2010 as a senior analyst in the finance department.
-He worked under his predecessors as CFO, Deepak Ahuja and Jason Wheeler.
+Kirkhorn, a graduate of the University of Pennsylvania, worked under his predecessors as CFO, Deepak Ahuja and Jason Wheeler.
+He spoke at length on Tesla’s quarterly earnings calls and was well-regarded by investors for reining in costs.
+He regularly talked about how recurring revenue from software would play an increasing role going forward.

+“Zach did a great job expanding margins,” said Munster.
+“Usually when companies scale up production, their margins come under pressure.
+He threaded the needle, and that’s a hard thing to do.”

+Kirkhorn owned 197,540 shares as of last month, according to data compiled by Bloomberg, a holding valued at about $49 million.
+He recently sold about $1 million of shares.

-On Monday, Kirkhorn thanked Chief Executive Officer Elon Musk for his leadership in a post on LinkedIn.
-“Being a part of this company is a special experience and I’m extremely proud of the work we’ve done together,” he wrote.
+“Being a part of this company is a special experience and I’m extremely proud of the work we’ve done together,” Kirkhorn wrote Monday on LinkedIn.
+“I also want to thank Elon for his leadership and optimism, which has inspired so many people.”

+Kirkhorn was a calm, steady presence on earnings calls, in stark contrast to Musk’s infamous bombast.

+Ark Investment Management CEO & Chief Investment Officer Cathie Wood said in an interview with Bloomberg Television on Monday that she will miss Kirkhorn’s presence but that Taneja is well-suited to take on the CFO job.

 The company’s filing Monday did not mention “Master of Coin” as one of Taneja’s roles as new CFO.